cloudflare/cloudflare-go/README.md

 )

 func main() {
-	// Construct a new API object with API KEY api, err := cloudflare.New(os.Getenv("CLOUDFLARE_API_KEY"), os.Getenv("CLOUDFLARE_API_EMAIL"))
+	// Construct a new API object using a global API key api, err := cloudflare.New(os.Getenv("CLOUDFLARE_API_KEY"), os.Getenv("CLOUDFLARE_API_EMAIL"))
 	// alternatively, you can use a scoped API token
 	// api, err := cloudflare.NewWithAPIToken(os.Getenv("CLOUDFLARE_API_TOKEN"))